-CAC La Florida believes their children are the future of the cooperative and must therefore provide support in educating strong leaders capable of management roles.
-In 2010, CAC La Florida began to develop social performance indicators on which to evaluate their existing programs and develop new ones tailored to the needs of members and the community.
+CAC La Florida members believe their children are the future of the cooperative and are therefore focused on educating strong leaders, capable of taking on management roles.
+In 2010, CAC La Florida began to develop social-performance indicators with which to evaluate its existing programs and develop new ones tailored to the needs of its members and the community.

-CAC La Florida’s commitment to environmental protection has led the cooperative to educate farmers on how to protect the soil from erosion, retain moisture and restore its fertility.
-Members believe it is vital to support the ecosystem as it is home to many different species of insects, birds and animals.
+La Florida’s commitment to environmental protection has led it to educate farmers on how to protect the soil from erosion, how to retain moisture and how to restore soil fertility.
+Members believe it is vital to support the natural ecosystem, as it is home to many different species of insects, birds and animals.

 Additional Income for Farmers

 In 2010, CAC La Florida farmers voted to invest Fair Trade premium funds back into the cooperative by paying higher coffee price to its members.
 The cooperative understands individual growers help guarantee the cooperative’s future success.

 Family Development Committee